SRFTInterface/SharepointIntersystems/README.md

 Client
 · Set your Application and Client Name the same, this will be the setting you use in OAuthClientApplicationName of the rest operation

-· Put a Tick in USE TLS/SSL and a hostname of localhost
+· Put a Tick in USE TLS/SSL and a hostname of the servers IP address.
+    Note: localhost and the Virtual IP will not work on a mirrored server in the hostname, this need to be the servers IP.

 · Select Client Credentials and Form Encoded Body at the bottom of the form